Open access to scientific publications

 Open access to scientific publications is one of the key objectives of open science.
 The Research Council of Finland has long-established practices for supporting open access publishing.
 The science policy priorities and practical measures have depended on the timely practices of the scientific community.
 The requirements and practices of open science that apply to a Research Council funding decision should always be checked in the funding terms and conditions that are appended to the funding decision.
 This page presents the basic guidelines from the currently valid funding terms and the Research Council’s activities to promote open access to scientific publications.

-The Research Council of Finland requires that projects funded by us commit to ensuring immediate open access to their peer-reviewed articles in accordance with Plan S principles and Finland’s national policy for open access to scholarly publications.
-This requirement applies to projects funded from Research Council calls opened after 1 January 2021.
+We require that RCF-funded projects commit to ensuring immediate open access to their peer-reviewed articles in accordance with Plan S principles and Finland’s national policy for open access to scholarly publications.
+This requirement applies to projects funded from RCF calls opened after 1 January 2021.
 The requirements that apply to projects funded earlier are available in the funding terms and conditions that were in use at the time the funding decision was made.

-The Research Council requires open access according to Plan S definitions.
+The RCF requires open access according to Plan S definitions.

-The Research Council requires that researchers and research projects funded by us make research outputs wholly or partially produced with Research Council funding available to the public immediately after publication.
-As regards peer-reviewed articles, this can be done in three ways:
+We requires that RCF-funded researchers and research projects make research outputs wholly or partially produced with our funding available to the public immediately after publication.
+In the case of peer-reviewed articles, this can be achieved by:

-1) By publishing the article in a Plan-S-compliant scientific journal based on immediate open access
+1) publishing the article in a Plan-S-compliant, open-access scientific journal

-If the chosen scientific journal or publishing platform does not declare that they accept immediate self-archiving of either of these versions, the Research Council encourages the authors to propose making the article openly available immediately, as agreed in the publishing agreement.
-If the publisher refuses immediate self-archiving, the article can be made open access through self-archiving within an embargo (up to 12 months for social sciences and the humanities, up to 6 months for other scientific disciplines).
+If the chosen scientific journal or publishing platform does not declare that they accept immediate self-archiving of either of these versions, we encourage the authors to propose making the article openly available immediately, as agreed in the publishing agreement.
+If the publisher refuses immediate parallel storage, the article can be made open access through self-archiving within an embargo (up to 12 months for social sciences and the humanities, up to 6 months for other scientific disciplines).

-The Research Council considers that all repositories operating in Finland with the support of Finnish universities and government research institutes fulfil these conditions.
-Researchers funded by us may also use international, reliable repositories for self-archiving purposes.
+The RCF considers that all repositories operating in Finland with the support of Finnish universities and government research institutes fulfil these conditions.
+RCF-funded researchers may also use international, reliable repositories for self-archiving purposes.

-Peer-reviewed articles produced in projects funded by us may not be published using the so-called hybrid model, where individual articles published in subscription-based journals are made open access on payment.
+Peer-reviewed articles produced in RCF-funded projects may not be published using the so-called hybrid model, where individual articles published in subscription-based journals are made open access on payment.

 To support open access to peer-reviewed articles, cOAlition S has published detailed technical conditions for scientific journals, publication platforms and repositories.

-The coalition has also develop the Journal Checker Tool to help researchers supported by funder compliant with Plan S. The tool allows researchers to check whether a scientific journal or publishing platform complies with Plan S. In the case of non-compliant journals, the tool also provides guidance on how to implement immediate self-archiving as enabled by Plan S.
+The coalition has also developed the Journal Checker Tool to help researchers supported by funders compliant with Plan S. The tool allows researchers to check whether a scientific journal or publishing platform complies with Plan S. In the case of non-compliant journals, the tool also provides guidance on how to implement immediate self-archiving as enabled by Plan S.

 If a scientific journal published in Finland meets all the other conditions set out in Plan S for the implementation of open access, the journal need not be registered or in the process of registering in the Directory of Open Access Journals (DOAJ).
 This especially applies to journals that have not made other material than peer-reviewed articles open access.

-The Journal Checker Tool does not contain information on repositories compliant with Plan S. The Research Council of Finland considers that all repositories operating in Finland with the support of Finnish universities and government research institutes fulfil these conditions.
+The Journal Checker Tool does not contain information on repositories compliant with Plan S. The RCF considers that all repositories operating in Finland with the support of Finnish universities and government research institutes fulfil these conditions.

 Regardless of the chosen method of open access, the scientific publications of projects funded by the Research Council of Finland must be archived in a repository that guarantees long-term storage for and free open access to the publication.
 This can be done with either repositories maintained by research organisations or international discipline-specific repositories.